lucasconstantino/SassySkeleton/partials/README.md

 # Partials

-Partials will hold files divided, mostly, but context or similarity of application.
+Partials will hold files divided (mostly) by context or similarity on the application.
 E.g.: you should definitely have a partial called *login.sass*.
 You shouldn't, thought, have a partial called *buttons.sass*; that should be created as a non-emitting reusable [component](../library/components).

 In an ideal scenario, your partials should be very clean and small.
 They should consist mostly of selectors that extend *placeholders* or include *mixins*, having little to no CSS adjustment.